eleshinlomo/crm/README.md

 This app can be started in a docker container although , some of the env variables may not fully fucntion in a docker environment at the moment until all features are added and issues fixed.

-Thd backend is using both Django and Fast API and they both are connected to a psotGRES database.
+The backend is using both Django and Fast API and they both are connected to a postGRES database.

 Some of the APIs used are openai, google text-to-speech  and google speech-to-text.